Jonarzz/jonarzz.github.io/_posts/2019-12-29-OOP-external-api.md

 [INFO]
 [ERROR] Tests run: 1, Failures: 1, Errors: 0, Skipped: 0
 ```
 Our application does not actually do anything, so the test does not pass.
-When we implement it's features, the test should succeed.
+When we implement its features, the test should succeed.
 Before that happens, we'll need to design the internal API and cover it with tests - that's what we'll do in the next article.